How to Tell If Your Water Broke During Pregnancy

 • Amniotic fluid is typically very thin and watery

 Also, take care not to confuse water breaking with losing your mucus plug, which is another sign of approaching labor.
-The mucus plug looks like bigger chunks of gelatinous, thick, and yellowish-white liquid with a snotty consistency.
+The mucus plug looks like bigger chunks of gelatinous, thick, yellowish-white liquid with a snotty consistency.
 It may also be tinged with blood.

 • Your water breaks before 37 weeks: If your water breaks before you're considered full-term, your provider may take steps to delay labor to give your baby more time to develop.